Frogman7/DSTServerSettingsGui/README.md

 # Description
 Provides a graphical user interface for easy changing of dedicated server settings.
 I wasn't a huge fan of editing the text file and thought hey wouldn't it be great if there was an easier way and thus this tool was born.
 Written in Qt and C++ for cross platform support.

+# Usage
+Your current Settings.ini file should be loaded automatically showing you the settings as they are currently set or the defaults if they are unset.
+If the file failed to load or you wish to edit a different file select the File dropdown and select Open to bring up a file browsing window to locate the settings file you wish to edit.
+When you are finished editing go back to the File dropdown and select save, you will either get a success or fail message depending on whether or not the changes were committed.

 # Development Status
 This is a "work in progress" and by no means complete.
 Basic functionality seems to be there but this is practically untested at this stage so use at your own risk.